Last Updated on June 26, 2022 by Soumya

 Practical information for seeing Savannah in one day

-Best time to visit Savannah GA
+Best time to visit Savannah, Georgia

 Spring is also when a ton of festivals happen in the city.
-The music festival, St. Patrick’s Day Parade, Annual tour of Savannah Homes & Gardens, SCAD Sidewalk Arts Festival are just a few of them.
-Fall is a great time too with many food festivals scheduled during the season.
+The music festival, St. Patrick’s Day Parade, NOGS Tour of Savannah Gardens, and SCAD Sidewalk Arts Festival are some of the notable Savannah festivals that happen in spring.

-Getting around Savannah GA
+Getting around Savannah, Georgia

-If you are tired of walking, hop into one of the CAT (Chatham Area Transit) buses.
-They are cheap ($1.50 for a single ride and $3 for a day pass) and super convenient.
 There is also a free dot shuttle service that connects visitors with parking areas, visitor centers, attractions, shops, and restaurants.
 Find more about Savannah’s free dot shuttle here.

-More than 1 day in Savannah GA?
+More than 1 day in Savannah, Georgia?

 - Check out our long weekend itinerary for Savannah.